 How To Tell If Refrigerated Salad Dressing Has Gone Bad

 You might have guessed – refrigerated salad dressing is the type you’ll find in the chilled section of the supermarket.

-This stuff is refrigerated, usually because it has less preservatives in so keeps for less time.
+This stuff is refrigerated, usually because it has fewer preservatives, so it keeps for less time.
 Therefore, you should be extra vigilant in checking for problems.
 Here’s what you should check for: